 Post-Keynesian economics treats the economy as a monetary phenomenon, with output, employment and investment driven by expected demand by consumers.
 Full employment and full capacity utilisation are not guaranteed.
 Uncertainty and lack of information dominate decision making.
 Economic behaviour is social and institutional, and not necessarily rational.

-Post-Keynesian reading list
+A Post-Keynesian reading list – Post-Keynesian Economics Society

 “On the linkage between government expenditure and output: empirics of the Keynesian view versus Wagner’s law” – Arestis et al., 2021